-But we miss the most obvious group.
-Kids.
-Who haven’t forgotten to be curious and ask the question “Why”.
-Who are willing to make mistakes and keep it moving.
+But we miss the most obvious group: kids.
+Kids haven’t forgotten to curious and ask us “why.”
+Kids are willing to make mistakes and keep it moving.

 But I was disappointed that the infographic did not include one single female.
 Not a Mom.
 Not a daughter.

 This is a common theme that I’ve discovered since I started this blog.
 Women aren’t represented in areas of entrepreneurship that are high level like: